Unbiased calculation, evaluation, and calibration of ensemble forecast anomalies: Statistical methods

-In this method, forecast anomalies ($b_{k,j}$) and observed anomalies ($b_{T,j}$) are calculated relative to climatologies estimated separately for each year in the reforecast period using the data from all other years.
-This method is used to evaluate reforecasts in a manner that is consistent with the computation of real-time forecast anomalies from a separate reforecast climatology.
+In this method, forecast anomalies ($b_{k,j}$) and observed anomalies ($b_{\textnormal{o},j}$) are calculated relative to climatological means estimated separately for each year in the reforecast period using the data from all other years.
+This leave-one-year-out approach to the construction of climatological means is commonly used to evaluate reforecasts in a manner that is consistent with the computation of real-time forecast anomalies from a separate reforecast climatology.

-As for method A, the reference climatology for each start date is the same for all members and thus ensemble spread is unchanged and can be calculated by substituting anomaly values directly into equation \ref{eq:ens_variance}.
+As for method A, the reference climatological mean for each start date is the same for all members and thus ensemble spread is unchanged and can be calculated by substituting anomaly values directly into equation \ref{eq:ens_variance}.
 However, the total variance of anomalies and ensemble mean anomaly RMSE estimates are biased high compared to values that would be achieved using the true population mean (figure \ref{fig:spread_error_vs_period}).
 For this definition of forecast anomalies, the unbiased estimate of the ensemble mean anomaly RMSE is given by

 which gives the following unbiased expression for anomaly-based spread-error ratios

 In the case of real-time forecast anomalies calculated relative to a separate reforecast climatology of sample size $K$, unbiased spread-error ratios are calculated as follows